Sunshine Skin: Shedding Light on Baby Jaundice

 Feeding your baby regularly, especially through breastfeeding, right after birth is important to reduce the chance of jaundice.
 Regular feeding helps the baby’s liver work better to handle bilirubin.
 You should notice your baby’s poop changing from dark green to yellow.

 If breastfeeding is difficult, seek assistance.
 Using formula may be suggested to prevent dehydration and severe jaundice.
-New guidelines stress the importance of preventing and detecting jaundice, with healthcare providers and parents collaborating
+New guidelines stress the importance of preventing and detecting jaundice, with healthcare providers and parents collaborating:

 • Check the mother’s blood type and antibodies and assess the newborn if there are any concerns.